-The Minnesota Humanities Center’s 2018 Educator Institute builds upon the Humanities Center’s 40 plus years of working with educators in Minnesota and a ten-year-long partnership with Omaha Public Schools.
-Used alone or interwoven with other strategies, our strategy has proven to be a powerful way of engaging young people in learning, deepening and strengthening relationships, and engaging the community as a critical partner and resource – all of which leads to better student achievement.
+The 2019 Educator Institute builds upon MHC’s 40 plus years of working with educators in Minnesota and a ten-year partnership with Omaha Public Schools which has led to our Absent Narratives Approach™ to education reform.
+Used alone or interwoven with other strategies, our approach has proven to be a powerful way of engaging young people in learning, deepening and strengthening relationships, and engaging the community as a critical partner and resource for substantive change—all of which leads to better student achievement.

-The Educator Institute immerses participants in the Humanities Center’s proven approach to increase student engagement through absent narratives — those voices often left out or marginalized.
-This experience, led by community scholars, prepares Minnesota educators to develop meaningful connections with their students and implement practical classroom strategies to bring absent narratives pedagogy into practice.
+The Educator Institute immerses participants in MHC’s proven approach to increase student engagement through absent narratives — those voices often left out or marginalized.
+This week-long institute incorporates instruction and field experiences taught by a host of diverse community members ranging from youth, to past Educator Institute participants and fellow educators, to university instructors, to elders.
+These experiences prepare Minnesota educators to develop meaningful connections with their students and implement practical classroom strategies to bring absent narratives pedagogy into their practice.

 “[The Minnesota] Humanities Center is feeding whole teacher spirit.
 It models how we need to feed the whole student.” –Amy Lyga, Roseville Area Schools, 2017 participant

-The Humanities Center is building an education strategy, based in the humanities, founded on the fact that schools are human communities.
-This strategy changes the narrative around education –from success defined by a limited range of tests and subject areas to building strong relationships that positively impact student engagement and, ultimately, achievement.
+The humanities are what help us make sense of our humanity and our human relationships – what could be more important or relevant?
+MHC is building an education strategy, based in the humanities, and founded on the fact that schools are first, human communities.
+Through critical reflection and dialogue, educators expand their ways of thinking about what is human—utilizing the disciplines of language and linguistics, history, literature, philosophy, and ethics—to deepen their relationships with their students and implement more equitable practices in their organizations.
+This strategy changes the narrative around education from success defined by a limited range of tests and subject areas to success defined by strong relationships that positively impact student engagement and, ultimately, achievement.

-The fourth annual Educator Institute will take place on June 17-22, 2018 at the Humanities Center in St. Paul.
-Follow-up activities and ongoing support will take place in summer 2018 and during the 2018-19 school year.
+The fifth annual Educator Institute will take place on June 16-21, 2019 at the MHC Event Center in St. Paul.

-Participants will experience the transformative power of the Humanities Center’s four core values through discussion and immersive experiences that build stronger relationships for student engagement and achievement.
+Participants will experience the transformative power of the Absent Narrative Approach™ through discussion, practical/applicable knowledges, and immersive experiences that build stronger relationships for student engagement and achievement.

 Participants will come away with:

-- •Expanded capacities to relate across worldviews and ways of knowing
+- •Expanded capacities to relate across worldviews, lived experiences, and ways of knowing

-- • A network of educators across Minnesota committed to relationship-based educational change
+- •Relationships with a network of educators across Minnesota committed to relationship-based educational change

 The Educator Institute includes:

-- •A field trip examining Dakota narratives in Minnesota
+- •A trip around the Metro examining Dakota narratives in Minnesota

-- • All meals, plus lodging for those outside the Metro area
+- •Lodging for those outside the Metro area

 “It was a great opportunity to learn from and work with educators from around Minnesota who were all working toward the same goal: committing ourselves to doing right by the students we serve.” – Jessica Stewart, Osseo Senior High School, 2016 participant

-Does this describe you?
-We hope you’ll apply to participate in the 2018 Educator Institute and join us in transforming education in Minnesota!
+Does this sound like an approach that could be valuable in your school or learning community?
+We hope you’ll apply to participate in the 2019 Educator Institute and join us in transforming education in Minnesota!